-MCW is proud to have this stunning unrestored example, Holden HT GTS Monaro in Daytona Bronze and it’s untouched black interior on offer with all its original drive train and matching numbers 350 chev with all original part numbers and decals from factory, This manual Bathurst beast started life out of the GMH South Australian plant and sold by United Motors Adelaide which has made its way into the hands of the current 3rd owner for the past 18 years, still retains all its original paperwork and service books, trophies and numerous magazines a well known honest specimen in the muscle car scene that has survived in its current unrestored condition.
-This truly is one for the car collector or investor now available in our Kogarah facility
+Muscle Car Warehouse is proud to have this stunning unrestored example, Holden HT GTS Monaro muscle car in Daytona Bronze and it’s untouched black interior on offer with all its original drive train and matching numbers 350 chev with all original part numbers and decals from factory, this manual Bathurst beast started life out of the GMH South Australian plant and sold by United Motors Adelaide which has made its way into the hands of the current 3rd owner for the past 18 years, still retains all its original paperwork and service books, trophies and numerous magazines a well known honest specimen in the muscle car scene that has survived in its current unrestored condition.
+This truly is one for the muscle car collector or investor now available for viewing at Muscle Car Warehouse.